nagaokakid/comp4710/README.md

 ### Pass-Ups

 To execute frequent pattern mining operations on the pass-up data set and obtain the results, navigate to the "passup" directory.
-Then, run the command `python3 main.py`.
+Then, run the command `python main.py`.
 Two text files and 3 CSV files will be generated as output in the same directory:

 - fp_growth_result_1.txt: contains the frequent item sets from the pass-up data set with a minimum support set at 10%
 - fp_growth_result_2.txt: contains the frequent singleton item sets related to times of the day (24-hour format) from the pass-up data set with a minimum support set at 0.5%